-- You must have a valid work permit
+You must have a valid work permit

-- You must have a minimum work experience of 9 months in British Columbia
+You must have a minimum work experience of 9 months in British Columbia

-- You must have a valid job offer for full-time employment from an employer in British Columbia
+You must have a valid job offer for full-time employment from an employer in British Columbia

-- You must prove your proficiency in the English or French language at CLB Level 4 or higher (Canadian Language Benchmark).
+You must prove your proficiency in the English or French language at CLB Level 4 or higher (Canadian Language Benchmark).

-If you meet these requirements, you can get your profile registered on the online immigration portal of British Columbia Provincial Nominee Program (BC PNP).
+If you meet these requirements, you can register your profile on the online immigration portal of the British Columbia Provincial Nominee Program (BC PNP).
 You will then be assigned a score and ranking.
 The highest-ranking candidates will receive an invitation to apply for residency.
 You can submit your completed residency application within 30 days after receiving the invitation.
 If your application gets approved, you will be issued a provincial nomination for permanent residence.
 You will then have six months to submit your official application for permanent residency.
-Currently, the fee for applying for permanent residency under this category is 700 Canadian dollars.
-You must also check whether your employer is eligible and willing to support your application for residency.
+The fee for applying for permanent residency under this category is 700 Canadian dollars.
+You must also check whether your employer is eligible and willing to support your residency application.

 2. Qualifying for the Northeast Pilot Project (British Columbia)

 Be currently employed in the Northeast Development Region

 Have a secondary school certificate or occupation-specific training

-- Not have a work permit under the federal Live-In Caregiver program
+Not have a work permit under the federal Live-In Caregiver program

-- Meet all requirements stipulated under the Entry Level and Semi-skilled Worker category
+Meet all requirements stipulated under the Entry Level and Semi-skilled Worker category

 The Employer Job Offer: In-Demand Skills Stream (Ontario)

-- Have a job offer for a permanent, full-time position in Ontario.
+I have a job offer for a permanent, full-time position in Ontario.

-- Have a minimum work experience of 9 months in Ontario (the experience must be relevant to the in-demand occupation)
+Have a minimum work experience of 9 months in Ontario (the experience must be relevant to the in-demand occupation)

-- Be proficient in English or French (CLB level 4)
+Be proficient in English or French (CLB level 4)

-- Have a high school diploma
+Have a high school diploma

-- Have funds to support yourself and your family members while living in Canada
+Have funds to support yourself and your family members while living in Canada.